Juneteenth: A Celebration of African Culture, Music, and Cuisine

 Saturday, June 17, 2017

 This special event will be catered by Chef Brandon Walker, Culinary Institute of America graduate and owner of Essie’s Restaurant in Poughkeepsie.
 Chef Walker's cuisine takes inspiration from his American South and Caribbean heritage, and incorporates modern cooking techniques and local seasonal ingredients.
-He will be consulting with culinary historian Michael W. Twitty on the evening's menu.
+He will be consulting with culinary historian Michael W. Twitty on the evening's menu (click here to see the menu).
 Author of The Cooking Gene: A Journey Through African-American Culinary History in the Old South (HarperCollins, August 2017), Twitty is a food writer, independent scholar, and historical interpreter whose work preserves and promotes African American foodways, its parent traditions in Africa, and its legacy in the food culture of the American South.

 Dynamic musician and storyteller Kim Harris will perform songs of joy, hope, and freedom, combining a strong folk and gospel legacy with classical, rock, and pop influences.
 Harris has earned wide acclaim for her contributions to the historical and educational knowledge base on the Underground Railroad and the modern civil rights movement.
 More than just a singer/songwriter, she is an educator, interpreter of history, and cultural advocate.